nfrappart/nfrappart.github.io/_posts/2024-11-11-traefik-getting-started-with-docker.markdown

 ```

-In the example above, the `traefik` folder we host every file related to traefik docker instance, either docker related config or traefik related config.
-The as an example you can see 2 other subfolders un `docker` folderm name `serviceA` and `serviceB` where you'd store config related to hypothetical other docker hosted services.
+In the example above, the `traefik` folder contains every file related to traefik docker instance, either docker related config or traefik related config.
+Using the same logic, you can see 2 other subfolders example, named `serviceA` and `serviceB`, where you'd store config related to these 2 hypothetical services.

 ## 4.2- Docker Compose configuration
 Now that we've cleared the basic suggested folder organization, let's jump into docker configuration.
 As said before, we use docker compose to facilitate configuration.